 Setting Up Local Citations is Simple

-In any case, whether you’re a newbie or seasoned professional on Local SEO, you can almost always improve it and make sure your listings are updated and accurate.
+Whether you’re a newbie or a seasoned professional in local SEO, you can almost always improve it and ensure your listings are updated and accurate.

 Online User Reviews are Perfect Testimonials